-VCI asks the Commission to accept the foregoing assertions of privilege and not seek to further compel responses to this discovery.
+VCI asks us to accept the foregoing assertions of privilege and not seek to further compel responses to this discovery.
 VCI argues that to do so would constitute a mistake of law and reversible error susceptible to an interlocutory appeal.

-III.
-Prosecutorial Staff's Response to Motion for Reconsideration
+C. Prosecutorial Staff's Response to Motion for Reconsideration

-A. Delay Tactics
+1. Delay Tactics